 See Inside the Shop

-THRIFT SHOP WILL REMAIN CLOSED FOR THE MONTH OF MARCH
+THRIFT SHOP WILL REMAIN CLOSED

 This is a decision based on the number of COVID-19 cases in Cowichan Valley and the proposed dates for vaccinations.